arigny/EECS4413-project/README.md

 **How to run the app**

-- Clone the repo `git clone EECS4413-Project`
+- Clone the repo `git clone EECS4413-Project` and run the following in a terminal
-- Run `bundle install` in a terminal to install gems
+- Run `bundle install` to install gems
-- Run `npm install` in a terminal to install dependencies
+- Run `npm install` to install dependencies
+- Run `npm run build` to create the production build
-- Run `rails db:create` in a terminal to create the database
+- Run `rails db:create` to create the database
-- Run `rails db:migrate` in a terminal to run migrations
+- Run `rails db:migrate` to run migrations
-- Run `rails db:seed` in a terminal to seed the database
+- Run `rails db:seed` to seed the database
 - Start the development server via `rails server`
 - Open the server with `Ctrl-T`